 Start recovering before you begin

 You’ll also want to make sure you’re not running on full stomach either, as this can likewise impact your performance and make you feel sluggish.
 Normally you’ll want to eat up to a few hours before as this gives your body time to digest and extract fuel from the food.
+Making sure you eat the right food before running is important too, here are some suggestions of what to eat before a 5K, 10K, half marathon and marathon.

-Stretch and warm up
+Stretch and warm-up

 Begin to recover

 As your run is coming to an end you should slow down to a cool-down pace which allow your body to gently finish rather than suddenly jolting it from run to stop.
 When stopped, take a few minutes just to stretch out once more and release any tight joints.
-Once you’ve finish and cooled your body down from the run, you’ll then want to get nice and warm!
+Once you’ve finish and cooled your body down from your run, you’ll then want to get nice and warm!
 Like compressive clothes a hot bath, steam room or even just a hot shower will encourage more blood flow to the surface to help get all of your joints and muscles repaired.

 You’ll want to fill up on water again too as you will have lost quite a bit during your run.
 Being dehydrated is not a good place to be, so again try to get water as soon as you can after the race.
+As we mentioned before, running recovery drinks containing glucose and electrolytes can help to replace the stores in your muscles and promote repair.

 Last of all, take a rest!
-Your body needs downtime in order to recover so don’t jump straight in to another run too quickly!
+Your body needs downtime in order to recover so don’t jump straight into another run too quickly!

 If you're looking for a challenge to take part in, then check out our listings for running events